 The Photo Archives collections provides a window into the past.
 More than 100,000 historical photographs from the 1840s to the 1900s document the people, landscapes, businesses, organizations, and events in the Southeastern Pennsylvania region.

 Search highlights using the guides and indexes on the Collections Guides page.
 Or click on the PastPerfect database.
 Onsite visitors can view actual historical photographs or refer to a selection of photographs at the digital viewing station in the reading room.

 To learn more, refer to the FAQ’s.

-Please note that acquisitions are on hold through September 1, 2022.
+Please note that acquisitions are currently on hold.